bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 - Currently the model is deployed in Azure IAAS given the timeframe and the usage.
 - The plan is to deploy the model in Azure / AWS Kubernetes cluster which can auto-scale based on demand.
-- The mode training can be done on cloud based GPU cluster.
+- The model training can be done on cloud based GPU cluster.

 ### Extensibility: